imvickykumar999/Early-Collections/vicky's library/README.md

 either class or function... in nested stack manner.

 All the library files must be in same folder and hierarchy of folder must be followed.

+...edited : this is appended from github (README.md) editor.